-I also got hints of grapefruit and pear, the only reason that it’s not a perfect score is because it was a little more subtle than I would like it to be (I may or may not be asking for too much here).
+I also got hints of grapefruit and pear; the only reason it’s not a perfect score is that it was a little more subtle than I would like it to be (I may or may not be asking for too much here).
 The grapefruit came out way more than the GG4 did, that’s for sure.

-This may be my least favorite aspect of this Grapefruit GG4 strain review, yet it’s still above average.
-For some reason, the whole flavor profile got somewhat muted, and I really didn’t get much other than a touch of citrus, and who doesn’t like citrus?
+The flavor may be my least favorite aspect of this Grapefruit GG4 strain review, yet it’s still above average.
+For some reason, the whole flavor profile got somewhat muted, and I didn’t get much other than a touch of citrus, and who doesn’t like citrus?

-This may differentiate from consumer to consumer, as in this may actually feel too light for some heavy-users, I enjoyed the effects a lot hence the great score.
-I would love to get a batch of this with cannabinoid content levels that are on the other side of the spectrum, you know, towards the 22% side.
+This may differentiate from consumer to cons353535umer, as this may feel too light for some heavy users; I enjoyed the effects a lot hence the great score.
+I would love to get a batch of this with cannabinoid content levels on the other side of the spectrum, you know, towards the 22% side.

-I completely understand the hype when it comes to this Grapefruit GG4 and I would recommend this to everyone, from beginners to everyday users.
-This may be one of those daytime strains that you’ll come back for, although it seems like Verdélite Sciences, Inc. which is under Emerald will be sold to Quinto (Souvenir is a brand that’s under Emerald Therapeutics).
+I completely understand the hype when it comes to this Grapefruit GG4, and I would recommend this to everyone, from beginners to everyday users.
+This may be one of those daytime strains that you’ll come back for, although it seems like Verdélite Sciences, Inc., which is under Emerald, will be sold to Quinto (Souvenir is a brand that’s under Emerald Therapeutics).